crasoke/get-traefiked/README.md

 # Nextcloud and Vaultwarden with Traefik

-This is a straightforward docker-compose file for setting up Nextcloud and Vaultwarden using Traefik as a reverse proxy.
+This is a straightforward docker-compose file for setting up Nextcloud, Vaultwarden and your custom Blog using Traefik as a reverse proxy.

 ## Requirements